Search for “musician” in the Google app store and this is what you get.

-I’ve spent some time in the Google Play market, installing and checking out a ton of apps and want to present some of my favorites so far.
+I’ve spent some time in the Google Play market, installing and checking out a ton of Android apps and want to present some of my favorites so far.

 From helping you: